 |Common health issues||Patellar luxation, Hip and elbow dysplasia, Von Willebrand’s disease and Progressive retinal atrophy|

 The Australian Labradoodle will do okay in an apartment if they get enough exercise.
-They are moderately active indoors and will do best with at least an average-sized garden.
+They are moderately active indoors and will do best with at least an average-sized yard.